ibm-cloud-docs/power-iaas/restoring-aix-mksysb-image.md

 Before proceeding, consider running some basic tests on your new converted {{site.data.keyword.powerSys_notm}} AIX instance.

 1. Run `oslevel -s` to confirm that the converted lpar matches the AIX level from the source system where the mksysb backup was created.
-More detailed verification can optionally be done by using the `lspp -h` command.
+More detailed verification can optionally be done by using the `lslpp -h` command.

 2. Using the user interface, do testing by changing the CPU and RAM with your instance.
 You might also try adding and removing a small storage volume.
 These tests confirm that the instance is properly interacting with PowerVM dynamic LPAR operations for live resource updates to the instance.